jonniek/rateapp/README.md

 npm run build
 npm run start
 ```
-Use forever, pm2, nodemon etc to start server in background for production.
+Tip: Use forever, pm2, nodemon, nohup etc to start server in background for production.